Left: Brian circa, 1975

 Height and Weight: 5’6″ and 140 pounds

-Distinguishing Characteristics: White Male, Brown hair, Brown eyes, Brian has a burn scar on his left arm from an accident with an iron he had when he was a baby, his hair was light in color at the time and his nickname is “Joe”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Brown eyes, Brian has a burn scar on his left arm from an accident with an iron he had when he was a baby, his hair was light in color at the time and his nickname is “Joe”

 Clothing/Jewelry Description: A light blue shirt with the phrase “Hilton” imprinted on the pocket, a pair of blue jeans, and brown hiking boots